AmmieQi/timbredynamicswebpage/index.md

 ## Reconstruction

-Original/VAE/VRNN-Attr

-Samples
+Samples were encoded and decoded by the model.
 Strange blips sometimes present at the end of notes are caused by CREPE not estimating fundamental frequency correctly.
+Samples are played in order of Original->VAE->VRNN-Inst.
+All models have around 500k~530k parameters.

+Brass:

 ## Generation